 Jebel Shams Balcony Hike- Visit the Grand Canyon of Oman

 Jebel Shams is the highest mountain peak in Oman reaching 3000 meters above sea level, located north of Al Hamra town.
 It is a fantastic place to experience nature and go on a hike scaling some of the highest altitudes in the country.
-The most well know easy level hike suitable for beginners is Balcony Walk marked as W6 trail.
+The most well know easy-level hike suitable for beginners is Balcony Walk marked as a W6 trail.